rails-sqlserver/tiny_tds/README.md

 result.each do |row|
   # By default each row is a hash.
   # The keys are the fields, as you'd expect.
-  # The values are pre-built ruby primitives mapped from their corresponding types.
+  # The values are pre-built Ruby primitives mapped from their corresponding types.
 end
 ```